jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

 ***********
 Open issues
 ***********

+ * **open issue 1653:** ANCFBeam
+    - description:  reconsider name: ANCFBeamStructural, not to have too many cases; use this for 2/3 node, different number of slopes except for 1 slope, which is ANCFCable, the 3D version of ANCFCable2D
+    - date raised: 2023-08-16

  * **open issue 1651:** Python 3.11
     - description:  added Python 3.11 workflows for Windows, Linux and MacOS builds (note: problems with Rosetta x86 on MacOS)